FixelAlgorithmsTeam/fixel/_posts/2018-07-30-luminosity-mask-002.md

 Let's go through the process of generating `Light001`, `Dark001` and `Mid001` on the reference image:
  1. Load the reference image into Photoshop.
  2. Move into the *Channels* tab in Photoshop.
- 3. Use `Ctrl + Left Mouse Click` on the RGB Channel to activate *Luminosty Selection*.
+ 3. Use `Ctrl + Left Mouse Click` on the RGB Channel to activate *Luminosity Selection*.
 Create new channel using selection by `Select -> Save Selection` (Or the small icon at the bottom `Save Selection as Channel`).
 Call this channel `Light001`.
 Since the reference image is Grayscale the Luminosity Channel is exactly it (Assuming matching RGB and Grasycale Color Space).
 Namely $ f \left( x \right) = x $.
  4. Clear selection by `Select -> Deselect` (Or `Ctrl + D`).
  5. Duplicate the channel `Light001` (Right Mouse Click) and name the new channel as `Dark001`.
 Make it the active channel and click `Ctrl + I` (Invert layer / channel).
 This applies $ f \left( x \right) = 255 - x $.
 Namely it will create a reversed gradient image.
  6. Activate the RGB channel (By clicking on it) and *Select All* by `Select -> All` (Or by `Ctrl + A`).
 This create in background a Mask of Select All (All White - 255).
  7. Subtract the `Light001` Channel by holding `Ctrl + Alt` and clicking on the `Light001` channel.
 This will subtract from the Select All (All white) selection the Highlights Selection.
 Namely $ f \left( x \right) = 255 - x $.
 Yes, indeed this should be the `Dark001`, we'll see in a second about that.
  8. Subtract the `Dark001` Channel by holding `Ctrl + Alt` and clicking on the `Dark001` channel.
 Photoshop might alert you that no selection with more than 50% was made.
-Now, let's see what we epect - $ f \left( x \right) = 255 - x - (255 - x) $ this should be 0.
+Now, let's see what we expect - $ f \left( x \right) = 255 - x - (255 - x) $ this should be 0.
  9. Save selection into new channel as in **Step 3** and name it `Mid001`.
 Is it pure black?

  The is a replication of the guide [] or video [].